 In all this, they are surprised that you do not run with them into the same excesses of dissipation, and they malign you;1 Peter 4:4(NASB)

-Before we were saved by grace through faith in Christ we were dead in our sins, at enmity with God, slaves of Satan and governed by the old, fallen sin-nature.
-During that pre-salvation time we were spiritually dead and without God, which means that both the noble deeds we carried out in the flesh, as well as our evil works, selfish actions the undisciplined behaviours, were ALL considered by God as unacceptable, and only fit to be consumed by the fire of His righteous judgement.
+Before we were saved by grace through faith in Christ, we were dead in our sins, at enmity with God, slaves of Satan, and governed by the old, fallen sin-nature.
+During that pre-salvation time, we were spiritually dead and without God which means that both the noble deeds we carried out in the flesh, and our evil works, selfish actions, and undisciplined behaviours, were ALL considered by God as unacceptable and only fit to be consumed by the fire of His righteous judgement.

-Nothing that Christians do before they are justified by faith has any value to God and Peter spells it out clearly – you have spent enough time already participating in pagan practices, prior to salvation which included unrestrained behaviour, evil desires, drunken parties, ungodly orgies, disorderly carousing, and lawless idolatry.
-But it also included all the good works and noble deeds that are proudly carried out in the flesh or for personal praise.
+Nothing that Christians do before they are justified by faith has any value to God and Peter spells it out clearly: "For you have spent enough time in the past doing what pagans choose to do - living in debauchery, lust, drunkenness, orgies, carousing and detestable idolatry."
+But doing what pagans do also included all the good works and noble deeds that are proudly carried out in the flesh or for personal praise.

 We have a limited amount of time on earth and by God's grace, should seek to use it for His greater praise and glory, knowing that we have been given ALL we need for life and godliness.

-Heavenly Father, thank You that I have been saved by grace through faith and recognise that too much time has already been spent in doing activities that are not edifying or honouring to You.
+Heavenly Father, thank You that I have been saved by grace through faith.
+I recognise that too much time has already been spent in doing activities that are not edifying or honouring to You.
 Help me to set aside all the things that hinder my spiritual growth and keep me from being enticed back into any ungodly activities.
-This I ask in Jesus name, AMEN.
+This I ask in Jesus' name, AMEN.